nicsuzor/wikijuris/ausip/plant_breeders_rights.markdown

 ### Essentially Derived Varieties (EDVs)

 Another important feature of PBR are essentially derived varieties (EDVs).
-In short, EDVs extend the protection of PBR to those varieties that are essentially derived from a protected variety: s 12, //PBR Act//.
-See also s 23, //PBR Act//.
+In short, EDVs extend the protection of PBR to those varieties that are essentially derived from a protected variety: s 12, _PBR Act_.
+See also s 23, _PBR Act_.

 Before recent changes, a declaration of EDV could only be made if there was an application for or grant of a PBR in respect of the alleged EDV.
 In other words, the only way a PBR rights holder can seek redress for EDV was if the later variety is registered for PBR.
 Now, however, the Intellectual Property Laws Amendment (Productivity Commission Response Part 1 and Other Measures) Act 2018 (Cth) has amended the PBR Act so that an EDV declaration can be made in respect of a non-PBR plant varieties [^AUTOREPLACEDs40PBRActENDREPLACE]
-[^AUTOREPLACEDs40PBRActENDREPLACE]: s 40, //PBR Act//
+[^AUTOREPLACEDs40PBRActENDREPLACE]: s 40, _PBR Act_
 .

 ## Patents, Names and Licences